Sonphil/CanadaRecallsAndSafetyAlerts/README.md

 - View recent recalls
 - Bookmark recalls
+- Filter recalls and safety alerts by categories

 ### TODO

-- Filter recalls and safety alerts by categories

 - View details about a recall
 - Notifications based on keywords

-- Change the icon and the name of app

 - In-app language selection
 - Paging
 - Search recalls and safety alerts
 - And more!

 ## Libraries and tools